2014 WNBA draft

 The 2014 WNBA draft is the league's annual process for determining which teams receive the rights to negotiate with players entering the league.
-The draft was held on April 14, 2014 at Mohegan Sun Arena in Uncasville, Connecticut at 8:00 pm EDT.
+The draft was held on April 14, 2014, at Mohegan Sun Arena in Uncasville, Connecticut at 8:00 pm EDT.
 The first round was shown on ESPN2 (HD), with the second and third rounds shown on ESPNU.

 Draft lottery

 The lottery selection to determine the order of the top four picks in the 2013 draft occurred on December 10, 2013.
 The draft lottery was televised (during SportsCenter at 6:30 pm ET).

 Below were the chances for each team to get specific picks in the 2014 draft lottery, rounded to three decimal places:

-Invited players

-The WNBA announced on April 10, 2014 that 12 players had been invited to attend the draft.
-Unless indicated otherwise, all players listed are Americans who played at U.S. colleges.